msillano/IoTwebUI/APP/README.md

   * In addition to the 'minimal' installation, install [RESTserver](https://github.com/msillano/IoTwebUI/blob/main/RESTserver/READ-ME-REST22.md#installation-and-configuration)

-  * Complete the configuration of `html/xxxxxx0y.html`<br> _In particular check x_term (name of the x-device, i.e. `xname`, used in the launch RULE.
-See above and any parameters and customizations._
+  * Complete the configuration of `html/xxxxxx0y.html`<br> _In particular check x_name (name of the x-device, i.e. `xname`), used in the launch RULE.
+See above.
+Check also any parameters and customizations._

 3. **Use**